 When you’re talking “Twisted Mix Tape,” you probably don’t expect Bing Crosby and Harry Connick Jr.

-I mean, those are two of the suavest honkeys in suave honkey history.
+Those are two of the suavest honkeys in suave honkey history.
 “Twisted Mix Tape” ought to refer to Quiet Riot and Lindsey Stirling (left) and Twisted Sister and, yes, Ke$ha.
-But for Jen Kehl’s popular weekly tribute to the art of the mix tape, anything is possible.
+But for Jen Kehl’s popular weekly tribute to the art of the mixtape, anything is possible.

-I decided to go all sensitive for this one, and I asked the girls which songs they remembered me singing to them at bedtime.
+I went all sensitive for this one, and I asked the girls which songs they remembered me singing to them at bedtime.
 (Hint, none of them were by Quiet Riot or Ke$ha).

 It doesn’t happen anymore, but I loved singing to my girls at bedtime.

 Here are the girls’ choices.
 You won’t find “Devil Went Down to Georgia,” “You’re Gonna Go Far, Kid” or “Warrior,” although Elise did once request “Tainted Love” – and cried when I said no.

 It was like we were in a commune for this one.
 We were all hippies, tripping out on the meaning.
 “Limitless undying love/which shines around me like a million suns” … dude.
 You could almost smell the incense burning.
 Modern-day hippies sleep soundly, too.
 This was trippy, but it sparked musical conversation between my kids and me.

 2. Can’t Help Falling in Love with You, Elvis Presley

 Elise, the oldest of the girls, used to think I looked like Elvis when she was little.
 In related news, she hasn’t yet needed glasses.
 I’ll include the Ingrid Michaelson cover because it kind of takes my breath away, which can be a problem when it plays on Pandora in the middle of a workday.